WirelessLife/dotnet-mastering-github-copilot-for-paired-programming/04-Using-GitHub-Copilot-with-CSharp/README.md

 ![Copy app url from the ports panel](./007ProjectRunningOpenInNewTab.png)

+> Note: When you run the application you will see "This page isn't working" error message.
+That is because we need to navigate to the endpoint, which is detailed below.

 The BackEnd application published an endpoint named `weatherforecast` that generates random forecast data.
 To test the current running application, you can add `/weatherforecast` to the published url.
 The final url should be similar to this one

 ```bash